GoogleChrome/chrome-extensions-samples/api-samples/idle/README.md

 # chrome.idle

-A sample that demonstrates how to use the [`chrome.idle`](https://developer.chrome.com/docs/extensions/reference/idle/) API.
+This sample demonstrates how to use the [`chrome.idle`](https://developer.chrome.com/docs/extensions/reference/idle/) API.

 ## Overview